-ASIS International and the Information Systems Security Association (ISSA), a global organization of information security professionals and practitioners, today announced an event partnership that will advance their shared missions—to heighten the knowledge, skills, and professional growth of security professionals across the globe.
+ASIS International (ASIS), the leading association for security management professionals, and the Information Systems Security Association (ISSA), a global organization of information security professionals and practitioners, today announced an event partnership that will advance their shared missions—to heighten the knowledge, skills, and professional growth of security professionals across the globe.

 “As we move into year two of our partnership with InfraGard, and now with the addition of ISSA to our program, ASIS 2017 offers an even greater forum for education, peer-to-peer connections, and product and solution evaluation to address immediate challenges and impending threats,” says Peter J. O’Neil, CAE, chief executive officer, ASIS International.
 “As we strengthen these alliances—and explore even more—our focus remains on reinforcing the ASIS International Annual Seminar and Exhibits as the industry’s premier event for many years to come.”

 “There are numerous synergies between ASIS and ISSA that make this partnership an ideal fit for enhancing member value,” said Keyaan Williams, ISSA International Board Member and chair, Strategic Alliances Committee.
 “By joining forces, we can expand opportunities around professional development, information exchange, and relationship building to advance our profession, mitigate risk, and ensure the safety and security of our communities and enterprises.”

 With both organizations dedicated to advancing and investing in the security profession, this alliance further supports scholarship programs and the development of education, certification, and standards and guidelines.
 In the months ahead, ASIS and ISSA will look to expand information sharing and the development of best practices so security professionals across disciplines—and at all stages of their career—get access to the information and resources they need to succeed personally and professionally.